LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 QUESTION: Based on review of LOC activity stream and how it can be processed in its current state to allow processing to update a full cache, it brings into question whether we should recommend the RDF Patch approach.
 Removing RDF Patch will reduce complexity for the Producer and may increase accuracy of consumed data.
 See Consumer Processing for a description of the process.
 {:.todo}

 A change to Entity Metadata _MUST_{:.strong-term} be described in an _Entity Change Notification_{:.term}.
-The notification _MUST_{:.strong-term} provide information about the type of change and _SHOULD_{:.strong-term} provide links that facilitate the consumer gathering additional information from the source dataset.
+The notification _MUST_{:.strong-term} provide information about the type of change and _MAY_{:.strong-term} provide links that facilitate the consumer gathering additional information from the source dataset.
 This level is sufficient to address the Notifications use case.

 _Entity Change Notifications_{:.term} _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [definition](https://www.w3.org/TR/activitystreams-vocabulary/#activity) in the [Activity Stream specification][org-w3c-activitystreams].
 The key points are repeated here with examples specific to Entity Metadata Management.